jaredponn/Probable-Octo-Journey/README.md

 # Probable Octo Journey: CPSC 233 Project
 A top down isometric zombie shooter with a custom game engine (entity component system), custom path-finding engine, and custom collision engine with 3D spritesheets made with blender.

-This game supports 2 resolutions!
-If the player's computer resolution is greater or equal to 1920x1080, then the game will be displayed at resolution of 1920x1080.
-Else if will be displayed at resolution of 1366x768.

 # Gameplay
 ![Gameplay](./gameplay.gif)